 Taiji Solo Forms

-To find out more about Taiji, email or call Susanne Lin Jensen
+To find out more about Taiji, email Susanne Lin Jensen

 Due to a health scare, I started Taiji with Susanne some 5 years past.
 Taiji techniques and principles allowed me to adjust my life style and manage stress in a positive manner resulting in making me calmer and happier in my daily life.